 Picture credit: Reproduced with the permission of the National Library of Scotland.
 Use of these digitised maps for non-commercial purposes is permitted under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC-BY-NC-SA) licence.

 To the north east of this area there is a Pavilion located next to the Pent Stream which is the current location of where Corwallis Avenue goes past the Folkestone Sports Centre golf course.
-Possibly the earliest indication of the Polo Ground being used in some sporting capacity?
-Clearly not related to the current football ground location.
+Possibly the earliest indication of the Polo Ground being used in some sporting capacity and it turns out that this was the site of Folkestone Golf Club which had started in 1888.

 Interestingly further west along Cheriton Road into Cheriton, just past Shorncliffe Terrace, is a football ground with a pavilion.
 The only evidence that can be found for its use is multi-sports, mainly cycling.